Empty Nesters Turn a Rental into a Cozy Home

 The duo got to work on a design with their contractor that would allow them to downsize comfortably from a six-bedroom house to a one-bedroom apartment (no easy feat).
 Their biggest concern was storage.
 Their Sweeten contractor redesigned the existing closets to maximize usable area and even found a place to add a new closet in the hallway adjacent to the master bedroom.
 To keep the apartment “simple, so it doesn’t feel too crowded,” says JoAnn, the kitchen counter stools swivel toward the living room and act as additional seating.
 A pull-out sofa in the living room does double duty for overnight guests.

 In the kitchen, their Sweeten contractor took all of JoAnn and Brian’s ideas and created a space with the prep surfaces they needed, while also housing their cooking tools.
 They chose to leave the footprint as it was, changing out everything else.
 Rental-grade cabinetry was replaced with custom Shaker-style cabinetry in two tones.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Along the back wall, which holds the new Bertazzoni stove, Bosch dishwasher, and Liebherr refrigerator, the cabinetry is floor-to-ceiling white.
 The peninsula sports a dark wood for contrast.
 Both sides are topped with white Caesarstone counters.
 Glass subway tile backsplash and a larger-format gray tile on the floors complete the look.